MichalLytek/type-graphql/docs/bootstrap.md

 ## Create HTTP GraphQL endpoint

 In most cases, the GraphQL app is served by a HTTP server.
-After building the schema we can create it using e.g. [`apollo-server`](https://github.com/apollographql/apollo-server) package:
+After building the schema we can create the GraphQL endpoint with a variety of tools such as [`graphql-yoga`](https://github.com/prisma/graphql-yoga) or [`apollo-server`](https://github.com/apollographql/apollo-server).
+Here is an example using [`apollo-server`](https://github.com/apollographql/apollo-server):

 ```typescript
 import { ApolloServer } from "apollo-server";